-The Clarke athletic program is nationally affiliated with the National Association of Intercollegiate Athletics (NAIA) and competes in the Heart of America Athletic Conference and the United States Bowling Congress (Clarke fields teams in baseball, basketball, bowling, cross-country, cheer and dance, esports, football, golf, lacrosse, soccer, softball, track and field, and volleyball.)
+The Clarke Pride are nationally affiliated with the NAIA (National Association of Intercollegiate Athletics).
+Clarke is a member of the Heart of America Conference and the NAIA North Conference.
+Clarke fields teams in baseball, basketball, bowling, cross-country, esports, football, golf, lacrosse, soccer, softball, track and field, and volleyball.